 What will happen at the hospital?

-A veterinarian will perform an initial assessment on your dog.
-Recommendations of diagnostics and care will be based on the clinical assessment and history.
-Some initial diagnostics that may be performed are bloodwork which would include clotting factors, a blood pressure, and a point of care ultrasound.
+A veterinarian will perform an initial assessment of your dog.
+Recommendations for diagnostics and care will be based on the clinical assessment and history.
+Some initial diagnostics that may be performed are bloodwork which would include clotting factors, blood pressure, and point-of-care ultrasound.
 Treatment will vary greatly depending on the severity of the heat stroke, but may include IV fluids, plasma transfusions, and different medications.
-Prognosis will depend on the severity of the signs, but heat stroke can be fatal.
+The prognosis will depend on the severity of the signs, but heat stroke can be fatal.
 At PetMedic we can provide most of the initial diagnostics and treatments for suspected heat strokes, but your dog will need to eventually be transferred to a veterinary ICU.

 Pearls of wisdom: